dorx/vertex-memory-bank-mcp/README.md

+_Vertex AI Memory Bank MCP server is not a Google product.
+And it is not officially support._

+---

 # Vertex AI Memory Bank MCP Server

 A simple MCP (Model Context Protocol) server that enables LLMs to generate and retrieve long-term memories using Vertex AI's Memory Bank.